Open-CMSIS-Pack/csolution-examples/CubeMX/README.md

 This *csolution project* shows the usage of [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) which uses a [generator import file](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/YML-CBuild-Format.md#generator-import-file) to obtain the device configuration and HAL driver source files.

 This project uses two different target-types to configure execution from Flash ROM or execution from RAM.
+It uses a [variable](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/YML-Input-Format.md#variables) to define the regions header file for each target in the file [`CubeMX.csolution.yml`](./CubeMX.csolution.yml).

 ## Prerequisites